Rupelmonde Castle

 Rupelmonde Castle lies in the village of Rupelmonde, in the province of Antwerp in the Flemish region in Belgium.
 Rupelmonde Castle is also known as the 'Graventoren'; which translates to the Count's Tower, or the 'Mercatortoren'.

-Rupelmonde Castle was built, by the Counts of Flanders, in the 12th century on the left bank of the Scheldt river directly opposite the mouth of the river Rupel to defend these rivers.
-It was a large fortress with 17 towers circled by a moat.
-From this castle toll was levied from passing ships.
+Rupelmonde Castle was built by the Counts of Flanders in the 12th century on the left bank of the Scheldt River, directly opposite the mouth of the Rupel River, to defend these waterways.
+It was a large fortress with 17 towers, surrounded by a moat.
+From this castle, tolls were collected from passing ships.

-Robert III, Count of Flanders, imprisoned his eldest son Louis of Nevers here under the accusation of high treason.
+Robert III, Count of Flanders, imprisoned his eldest son, Louis of Nevers, here on charges of high treason.

-In 1388, Zeger van Kortrijk, ally of Guy of Dampierre, was beheaded here.
-Philip The Good, Duke of Burgundy, kept Frank van Borssele, husband of Jacqueline, Countess of Hainaut, imprisoned here.
-In 1538 an alleged witch; Kathelyne Duerincx, was kept prisoner and tortured here before being burned at the stake in the nearby town of Sint-Niklaas.
-Also Gerardus Mercator (the famous cartographer) was imprisoned here for 7 months, in 1544, under the accusation of heresy.
+In 1388, Zeger van Kortrijk, an ally of Guy of Dampierre, was beheaded at this site.
+Philip the Good, Duke of Burgundy, held Frank van Borssele, the husband of Jacqueline, Countess of Hainaut, prisoner here.
+In 1538, an alleged witch, Kathelyne Duerincx, was imprisoned and tortured before being burned at the stake in nearby Sint-Niklaas.
+The famous cartographer Gerardus Mercator was also imprisoned here for seven months in 1544 on charges of heresy.

-In 1678, when Spanish and Dutch troops were fighting against French troops, the castle was destroyed.
-The castle was never rebuilt and turned into a quarry for cheap building materials for the locals.
+In 1678, during the conflict between Spanish and Dutch troops against the French, the castle was destroyed.
+It was never rebuilt and was used by locals as a quarry for cheap building materials.

-In 1817 the castle ruins were demolished with exception of a base of a tower with some connecting wall fragments.
-On these remains then a tower out of red Tournai limestone was built by Baron De Feltz.
-This tower was used as a hunting pavilion.
-In 1955 the tower was turned into a museum about local history.
+In 1817, the castle ruins were demolished, except for a tower base and some connecting wall fragments.
+On these remains, Baron De Feltz built a tower of red Tournai limestone, which served as a hunting pavilion.
+In 1955, the tower was transformed into a museum about local history.

-At present the tower can be visited without a fee during office hours.
-The museum is very small but charming.
-You can climb to the top of the tower.
-Don't forget to visit the very nice subterranean tunnel with cells underneath the tower.
-A nice tower.
+Today, the tower can be visited free of charge during office hours.
+The small but charming museum allows visitors to climb to the top of the tower and explore the intriguing subterranean tunnel with its cells beneath.
+A truly nice tower.

 Gallery